New & Used Nissan Leaf: In Depth

-The Nissan Leaf is a full electric mid-size hatchback that can hold up to five passengers.
+The Nissan Leaf is a full electric mid-size hatchback that can seat up to five passengers.
 It’s the first EV built and sold by a global automaker and it has become iconic in the electric vehicle world—similar to how the Toyota Prius has reigned over the hybrid market.

 But the 2013 Leaf has several important changes from its 2011 and 2012 predecessors.
 Most importantly, it's built in the U.S.--on the same Tennessee assembly line that makes gasoline cars, no less--and its price is considerably lower.
 There's a new base-level Leaf S model, and Nissan has made dozens of smaller feature and equipment changes in response to feedback from enthusiastic and vocal owners.

 For 2012, more Leafs were sold globally than any other pure electric car.
 But the first two years' worth, made in Japan, suffered from the expensive Japanese yen.
 Nissan has high hopes for lower-cost Leafs (along with several new-model offshoots as well) now that it's paying for them in dollars.

 Indeed, the new 2013 Nissan Leaf S base model starts at $28,800 before delivery, meaning that the effective price in California after a Federal income-tax credit and a $2,500 state purchase rebate is less than $20,000.
 Things are even better in Hawaii, which offers a $4,500 purchase rebate.
 There are many other state, regional, local, and corporate incentives as well, including the ability to travel with just a single occupant in the carpool lane on California's crowded freeways.